mkurz/deadbolt-2-scala/README.md

 So, practical changes.

-- DeadboltHandler#getSubject returns a Subject in place of an F.Promise<Subject>.
-Where the subject is needed, the internal code will take care of wrapping the call in a Promise.
+- DeadboltHandler#getSubject returns an Option[Subject] in place of an Future[Option[Subject]].
+Where the subject is needed, the internal code will take care of wrapping the call in a Future.
 - There are no more timeouts, so deadbolt.before-auth-check-timeout and deadbolt.get-subject-timeout are no longer needed.
 If they're defined in your config, they'll be ignored.

 **What kind of idiot makes API-level changes in a patch release?**